Corporate Social Responsibility

 |Tow to Go Service Areas||Toll Free Phone Number|

-- Free and available to both AAA members and non-members
+- Free confidential ride available to AAA members and non-members

-- Tow to Go is provided in Florida, Georgia, Tennessee, Nebraska, Iowa and Indiana (Ft.
-Wayne and South Bend only)
+- Tow to Go is provided in Florida, Georgia, Iowa, Michigan, North Dakota, Nebraska, Tennessee, Indiana (Fort Wayne and South Bend only) and Wisconsin (Wausau only)

 |Holidays||Date (Day) of Holiday||Days/Times Tow to Go is Provided|